 - Extensio has created a User Persona Generator that can be used online free of charge.

 - Christof Zürn published a persona template under a creative commons license.

 - Adele Revella's buyer persona template (email address is needed) is more focused on the marketing side, but can also be useful for user experience purposes.

-In most cases, these templates should be adapted individually: every project needs slightly different information to create compelling personas.
-While in one project computer literacy might be very important, personal nutrition habits play a bigger role in another.
+In most cases, you should customize the templates a bit: each project needs slightly different information to create compelling personas.
+While computer skills are very important in one project, in another, personal eating habits play a bigger role.

 Portraits of people are also handy for breathing life into personas.
 The photos should depict a persona as realistically as possible and in situations that suit them.
 Unusual perspectives and poses or exaggerated expressions are rather unsuitable (Cooper et al., 2014).
 You can find what you are looking for, for example, at Pixabay or Pexels – as always with images, pay attention to the license!
 Grudin and Pruitt (2003) advise against stock photos because they are too generic – they recommend dedicated photoshoots.
 A useful alternative is using collections of portraits generated by artificial intelligence, such as Generated Photos or This Person Does Not Exist.
 Also, think about the name of a persona.
 Often names are chosen from which one can conclude the role of a persona.
 Andrew Schall provides in a Medium article many useful tips for the Naming of Personas.

 An interesting variant was presented by a research team around Tuck Wah Leong at CHI 2021: the Experiential Persona.
 By this, they mean that instead of two-dimensional posters and similar methods, physical artifacts from the participants' lives allow designers to put themselves in their shoes.